Our Lady Immaculate Church, Chelmsford

 Our Lady Immaculate Church (formerly the Church of the Immaculate Conception) is a Roman Catholic Parish church in Chelmsford, Essex, England.
 It was founded in 1845, opened in 1847 and designed by Joseph John Scoles.
 It is situated on New London Road, next to Our Lady Immaculate Primary School, close to the junction with Anchor Street, in the city centre.
-It is served by the Premonstratensians (also known as the Norbertines) from their only community in the UK, St. Philip's Priory.

 History

 Foundation

 In 1840, the site for the church was bought.
 It was purchased from Charles King, the father of the first mission priest to the area.
 In 1845, the mission to Catholic population in Chelmsford was founded.

 Construction

 In October 1847, the church was opened by the then Vicar Apostolic of the London District, Nicholas Wiseman.
 In 1850, he became Archbishop of Westminster and a cardinal.
 The church was originally dedicated to the Immaculate Conception.
 The architect was Joseph John Scoles.
 The main benefactors of the church were Charles King and William Petre, 12th Baron Petre.
 It was Lord Petre who chose Scoles to design the church.
 The church was built in the Gothic Revival style by the builders, Messrs Curtis of Stratford.
 The Lady altar in the church was originally in Thorndon Hall, home of Lord Petre.
 The east window in the church was made in Newcastle upon Tyne by Thomas Dunn and inspired by a design of Augustus Pugin.